General Medicine for Palliative Care Physicians

 This course addresses general medical topics with the majority of speakers drawn from outside the field of palliative medicine.

-Educational Credits: 10 CPD points were granted fro this course in 2018
+Educational Credits: 10 CPD points were granted for this course in 2018

 56 Woodstock Road